xor-ranavikrant/Readme/Ignite Lab.md

 1. In the Databricks web session (tab), which you opened in Exercise 2, in the left pane, in the top dropdown list, select the **Machine Learning** persona.

 *By default, the left pane appears in a collapsed state and only the icons are visible.
-You can hover your cursor over the pane to expand it to the full view.*
+You can hover your cursor over the pane to expand it for the full view.*

 ![Select the persona](media/images/image3101.png)

-2. In the left pane, select the **Workspaces** icon (first icon), and then select the ML Solutions in OneBox workspace.
+2. In the left pane, select the **Workspace** icon (first icon), and then select the **ML Solutions in OneBox** notebook.
+Once notebook is open, click on > to expand notebooks Table of content.

 ![Select the workspaces](media/images/image3102.png)

 In this task, you won’t run any cells.
-Instead, you will explore select cells and review their outcomes.
+Instead, you will explore the selected cells and review their outcomes.
-The below scatter-plot chart, you can see the corelation between:
+In the scatter-plot chart below, you can see the corelation between:

-- customer churn rate,
+- Customer churn,
-- amount spent by the customer and
+- Amount spent by the customer and
-- number of months of patronage of the customer.
+- Number of months as a customer (tenure).

-  As a result, you will find that the customers who spend large amount and customer who are patrons for many months have the lowest churn rate.
+  Here you will find that most of the customers who churn are those, who spend the least amount of money and stay for fewer months.

 3. Review the **cmd 11** cell, and then review the output for **Exploratory Data Analysis**.